Higher (Rihanna song): Critical reception

 Teen Vogue's Crissy Milazzo wrote, "At Rihanna's most Amy Winehouse moment, she sings about whiskey and ashtrays, letting you hear the wear-and-tear on her voice for a brief two minutes.
 This one is a must-listen, as it feels like an Adele deep cut with Rih's trademark bad girl edge.
 It's both sad and hopeful, triumphant and defeated.
 Strings add to the drama, giving you the emotion that's usually only reserved for Rihanna's social media.
 Most of all, it's honest, it's refreshing, and it's a win on an album that feels all her own."
-USA Today's Maeve McDermott and Patrick Ryan said the song was "a finger in the eye" to "Love on the Brain", the preceding track on the alum, "as Rihanna ditches the pretty vibrato to sing-shout some late-night come-ons in the most BadGalRiRi moment on the record."
+USA Today's Maeve McDermott and Patrick Ryan said the song was "a finger in the eye" to "Love on the Brain", the preceding track on the album, "as Rihanna ditches the pretty vibrato to sing-shout some late-night come-ons in the most BadGalRiRi moment on the record."
 Caroline Framke of Vox wrote, "'Higher' is just two minutes long, but Rihanna's raw longing is scorching.
 It goes from a beguiling, 'This whiskey got me feeling pretty,' to Rihanna throwing herself into the sloppier mess of just wanting to be with someone, and fast...
 Never has a drunk dial been this convincing — or this powerfully moving."